-A clickbait article in Forward online recently tried to argue the case that Dickens’s classic novel is filled with Jew hatred.
-That argument was full of of holes.
+A click-bait article in Forward not so long ago tried to argue the case that Dickens’s classic novel is filled with Jew hatred.
+That argument is full of holes, to be polite.

 While the money lender may be an anti-Semitic stereotype and Scrooge does lend money, that’s just one of his many business dealings.
 The sign “Scrooge and Marley” hangs over a “warehouse door,” so money lending doesn’t seem to be his main profession.
 A warehouse suggests a wholesale business of some kind, though Dickens never specifies what that is.
 It’s not likely that the warehouse was packed with boxes of gold sovereigns and pound notes.